reactjs/react.dev/content/docs/code-splitting.md

 out of the box in [Next.js](https://github.com/zeit/next.js/#dynamic-import).

-If you're setting up Webpack yourself, you'll probably want to read Webpack's [guide on code splitting](https://webpack.js.org/guides/code-splitting/).
+If you're setting up Webpack yourself, you'll probably want to read Webpack's [guide on code-splitting](https://webpack.js.org/guides/code-splitting/).
 Your Webpack config should look vaguely [like this](https://gist.github.com/gaearon/ca6e803f5c604d37468b0091d9959269).

 When using [Babel](https://babeljs.io/), you'll need to make sure that Babel can parse the dynamic import syntax but is not transforming it.
 For that you will need [babel-plugin-syntax-dynamic-import](https://yarnpkg.com/en/package/babel-plugin-syntax-dynamic-import).